There is a downloadable PDF of this page here.

 Why am I sore after a massage?

 Post-massage soreness is mainly down to a phenomenon called “central sensitisation” (the same reason you feel sore after a heavy gym workout or long run, a.k.a.
-“DOMS“), which basically means your body has had loads of sensory input – in this case, from the massage – and doesn’t know what to do with all that information at once.
+“DOMS“), which basically means your body has had loads of sensory input – in this case, from the massage – and doesn’t know what to do with such a large amount of incoming information in a short time.
+After all, it’s not often you get kneaded and stretched through your entire body within just one hour!

 So your brain chucks a little spaz for a day or so.
 It looks at all this input and kind of says, “this isn’t normal, something must be wrong,” even though the reality is that things are totally right!
 As your brain slowly realises that everything is fine, the soreness fades.